flowswiss/cli/docs/usage.md

   Detaches all elastic ips attached to the selected server and deletes the server product itself.

-  <server> string           filter for the server to delete. can be an integer
+  <server> string           Filter for the server to delete.
+Can be an integer
                             if you want to search by id or a string if you want to serarch for any other identification (e.g. name, public ip, private ip, etc)

-                            example: 'My First Virtual Machine'
+                            Example: 'My First Virtual Machine'

-  --force                   if this flag is present, the interaction with the
+  --force                   If this flag is present, the interaction with the
                             user whether he really wants to delete the server will be skipped and the server will be deleted immediately

-  --detach-only             by default all attached elastic ips will be deleted
+  --detach-only             By default all attached elastic ips will be deleted
-                            once they were detached. this can be prevented through this flag and all elastic ips will only be detached.
+                            once they were detached.
+This can be prevented through this flag and all elastic ips will only be detached.
 ```